Director, Division of Biochemical Toxicology

 International Agency for Research on Cancer (IARC)

-Member, IARC Working Group to Evaluate the Carcinogenic Risks to Humans.
-Some Drugs and
+Working Group to Evaluate the Carcinogenic Hazards to Humans.
+Acrolein, Arecoline and Some Related Compounds, IARC

-Member, IARC Working Group to Evaluate the Carcinogenic Risks to Humans.
-Some Chemicals in Food
+Working Group to Evaluate the Carcinogenic Risks to Humans.
+Some Chemicals in Food and Consumer Products, IARC

 Chairman, Mechanistic and Other Relevant Data Section